-Raquel Hansen ('94) made her first $15 donation to UW-River Falls the same year that she graduated with her B.S. in Business Administration and minor in Ag Business.
-She's barely missed a year since, gradually increasing her gifts as possible.
-Like many UW-River Falls students, Raquel grew up on a farm and came to college seeking independence and personal growth.
-Her experience here did not disappoint and she's decided to help others relish that same opportunity.
+Raquel Hansen made her first $15 donation to UW-River Falls in 1994, the same year that she graduated a bachelor's degree in Business Administration and a minor in Ag Business.
+She's barely missed a year since, gradually increasing her gifts.
+Like many UWRF students, Hansen grew up on a farm and came to college seeking independence and personal growth.
+She's decided to help others have that same opportunity.

 Hansen chose UWRF after a campus visit "where everyone was friendly and welcoming."
 Hansen said her education was rewarding, as much under the disciplined skill of professors like 1989 Distinguished Teacher, Dr. Lewis May (Ag Econ), as on the intramural softball field and broomball rink.

 "My years at River Falls taught me a lot about responsibility, independence and accountability," she said.
 "It reminded me to set my goals high, work towards them, but yet have fun and enjoy what you do in life."

 These are lessons that she hopes to share with today's students through her donations.

 "I give to the UW-River Falls Foundation knowing that it allows other people to enjoy their experience at UWRF."

 Early in her career, Hansen worked as commercial underwriter, a lead computer programmer and sales and marketing professional.
 Eventually she earned an MBA at St. Thomas University.
 Her true passion, however, has always been agriculture.
 Hansen is now vice president of North American Ingredients and Sunflower Products Sales and Marketing at SunOpta in Owatonna, Minn.
 SunOpta is a healthful products company specializing in organic and identity-preserved corn, soybeans and sunflowers.